United States

 Foreign exchange issues

 Although the United States has no foreign exchange controls, any 'United States person' who has a foreign financial account (or a signature authority over such account) during the year may be required to file a report with the US Treasury Department by 15 April of the following year, although an automatic extension is currently provided until 15 October of the following year.
-The term 'United States person' has been expanded to include a citizen or resident of the United States or a person in and doing business in the United States.
+The term 'United States person' means United States citizens (including minor children), residents, and entities, including but not limited to, corporations, partnerships, or limited liability companies created or organised in the United States or under the laws of the United States, and trusts or estates formed under the laws of the United States.
 The form need not be filed if the value of all foreign financial accounts does not exceed USD 10,000 at any time during the year.

 In addition, if cash equal to or in excess of USD 10,000 is brought into or sent out of the United States at any time in the year, it must be reported to the US Customs Service.